 For The Venezuelan Opposition, Protests Are 'Like A War'

-A crash in oil prices and political instability under President Nicolas Maduro has led to food shortages.
-And that has prompted almost daily street protests by thousands of Venezuelans.
+A crash in oil prices and political instability under President Nicolas Maduro have led to food shortages, and that has prompted almost daily street protests by thousands of Venezuelans.
+"I cannot find basic food: no rice, no chicken.

 Comments